Hierarchical subspace models for contingency tables: Examples

 We calculate the p-value of the deviance of Model 2 from Model 1 by the MCMC method.
 The number of steps in the MCMC procedure is $10^5$.
 The result is as follows.

 The confidence interval of the p-value is computed on the basis of the batch-means method.
 The empirical distribution and asymptotic distribution of the deviance are given in Figure~\ref{fig:wam}.
-Since the sample size of the data is large, the results of the asymptotic method and MCMC method are almost the same.
+In this way we can perform conditional test for the split model.